telerik/maui-docs/controls/datagrid/sorting.md

 </telerik:RadDataGrid.SortDescriptors>
 ```

-The `telerik` namespace is defined as:
+Then, define the `telerik` namespace:

 ```XAML
 xmlns:telerik="http://schemas.telerik.com/2022/xaml/maui"
 ```

-### Delegate Sort Descriptor
+### Sorting by Custom Keys

-The difference between the `DelegateSortDescriptor` and the `PropertySortDescriptor` is that the `DelegateSortDescriptor` sorts data by a custom key, while the `PropertySortDescriptor` sorts by a defined key, which is a property from the model.
+The difference between the `DelegateSortDescriptor` and the `PropertySortDescriptor` is that the `DelegateSortDescriptor` sorts the data by a custom key, while the `PropertySortDescriptor` sorts the data by a defined key, which is a property from the model.

-It exposes the following properties:
+The `DelegateSortDescriptor` exposes the following properties:

 * `KeyLookup`&mdash;Gets or sets the `IKeyLookup` instance that is used to retrieve the sort key for each data item.
 * `SortOrder`&mdash;Gets or sets the order of the sorting (ascending or descending).

-To use a `DelegateSortDescriptor`, you need to create a class that implements the `IKeyLookup` interface which will return the key by which you want to sort.
-Then, you need to add the `DelegateSortDescriptor` to the `RadDataGrid.SortDescriptors` collection and set its `KeyLookUp` property.
+To use a `DelegateSortDescriptor`, create a class that implements the `IKeyLookup` interface which will return the key by which you want to sort.
+Then, add the `DelegateSortDescriptor` to the `RadDataGrid.SortDescriptors` collection and set its `KeyLookUp` property.

 The following example demonstrates a custom `IKeyLookup` implementation.